tvand08/ASTR_1P02/docs/Astro_11.md

 - Galaxy mergers
 - Triggering of the spiral density waves (spiral arms) in spiral galaxies
 - One would expect that the collsions between the galaxies are more frequent in the rich galaxy clusters than in the poor clusters.
+- These collisionos result in star formations forcing the galaxy to use up its gas and dust.
+- This conclusion is in agreement with the observation that ellipticals and Sa spirals are maore common in the rich galaxy clusters.

+## Clusters

+- Clusters of galaxies form even bigger structures (Superclusters)
+  - Clusters of clusters
+- Local group belongs to local supercluster.
+- Supercluster form filaments seperated by voids:
+- a small percentage of galaxies are so-called active galaxies - they emit a large amount of energy via radiation from the small volume in their nuclei (Active Galactic Nuclei[AGN])

+## Galaxy types

+### Seyfert galaxies (after Carl Seyfert)

+- Spiral galaxies and the intensity of their radiation varies on time scale of minutes